France Research Tax Credit (CIR) 2026: Complete Guide for SMEs and Startups

 Operating Overhead (Forfait)

-The BOFiP allows a flat-rate deduction of 43% of R&D personnel costs and 75% of R&D depreciation to cover indirect overheads (premises, utilities, general IT).
-No detailed justification is required for this forfait — it is computed automatically.
+The lump-sum allowance is 40% of R&D personnel costs plus 75% of the amortisation of assets assigned to R&D, covering indirect overheads (premises, utilities, general IT).
+No detailed justification is required: it is computed automatically.

 4. The Technical File (Decree 99-1102, Article 13)#